Risk-Sensitive Model Predictive Control: Prescient problem

 which holds for any value of $w$.
-This says that the value of problem~\eqref{e-prec-prob}, when adjusted to account for the likelihood of $w$, is a lower bound on the optimal value of the stochastic problem.
+This says that the value of problem~\eqref{e-prec-prob}, when adjusted to account for the likelihood of $w$, is a lower bound on the optimal value of \eqref{e-stoch-prob}.

 The tightest bound is obtained by maximizing the left-hand side over $w$.
 In theory, this task is computationally difficult, as it involves maximizing over the difference of two convex functions.
 However, a very good heuristic, called the \emph{convex--concave procedure}, can be applied here, and is discussed further in section~\ref{s-convex-concave}.
 Furthermore, even suboptimal values of $w$ obtained by such a heuristic still produce a valid bound.